Skip to content

 Default --

-The Vault Kubernetes auth role name.
-This role must be configured in Vault to accept service account tokens from the pod's namespace and service account.
+The OpenBao Kubernetes auth role name.
+This role must be configured in OpenBao to accept service account tokens from the pod's namespace and service account.

 VAULT_AUTH_MOUNT_PATH